VizardeX/Sw-Cloud-AS2/README.md

 # AWS Event-Driven Order Notification System

-This project implements a simplified backend for an e-commerce platform using **event-driven architecture** in AWS.
+This is a simplified backend for an e-commerce platform using **event-driven architecture** in AWS.
 It processes incoming orders, stores them in DynamoDB, and sends notifications using SNS, SQS, and Lambda.

 ---